FrVaBe/degraph/degraph-visualization-test/README.md

 The configuration format is described in the [Degraph documentation](http://blog.schauderhaft.de/degraph/documentation.html#the-configuration-file-format).
 What you need to understand is that not the _slicinglabel_ (here 'packages') will (necessarily) be a slice in the output.
 Instead pattern can have _naming parts_ (_'(*)'_) that will build the name of the slice.

 For example the `de.frvabe.(*).*` pattern will find all classes with a `de.frvabe.` prefix and a `.*` suffix.
 In between there is the pattern for the naming part `(*)` (the single star represents an arbitrary number (0-n) of arbitrary characters without dots!).
-The classes of the packages `de.frvabe.a` and `de.frvabe.b` will match the pattern and be group to the slices `a` and `b`.
+The classes of the packages `de.frvabe.a` and `de.frvabe.b` will match the pattern and be grouped to the slices `a` and `b`.
 This is exactly what I wanted.

-Running degraph on this project with this configuration (see [run-degraph.bat](src/main/degraph/run-degraph.bat)) will generate two `graphml` files (because I have two Degraph configuration files) that.
+Running Degraph on this project with the above configuration (see [run-degraph.bat](src/main/degraph/run-degraph.bat)) will generate two `graphml` files (because I have two Degraph configuration files).
 These can be opened with [yed](http://www.yworks.com/products/yed) to draw the desired diagrams.
 The Degraph documentation has a short and nice How-To an [working with yet](http://blog.schauderhaft.de/degraph/documentation.html#working-with-yed).

 The following diagram was made with the [packages.config](src/main/degraph/packages.config) configuration.
 Degraph detected a dependency cycle between two packages.